 Assessment and Monitoring

 Children will be assessed regularly on sounds and words learned through each phase.
-In addition, children who are yet to take their Year 1 Phonics Screening and Year 2 children who have not quite passed, will be assessed throughout the year in the style of a Phonics Screen to prepare them better.
+In addition, children who are yet to take their Year 1 Phonics Screening and Year 2 children who have not passed, will be assessed in the first week of December and at the end of term 4 using past Phonics Screening tests to prepare them better.
 This allows children to become familiar with the process beforehand.
+Guidelines for the test will be followed especially for children who may not yet be ready to access the test.

 Although we believe phonics is a fundamental approach to reading, we understand that not every child learns this way and therefore use other appropriate strategies to help these children to succeed to the best of their capabilities.